bucketeer-io/openfeature-js-client-sdk/README.md

 ```

-> [!WARNING]
-> Value.date is not supported in the current implementation of the BucketeerProvider.

 ## Contributing

 We would ❤️ for you to contribute to Bucketeer and help improve it!
 Anyone can use and enjoy it!